 One of the biggest appeals of livestreaming is all about capturing the ‘now’.
-Church marketers can leverage their audience in a completely new way that is real, relevant, and in the moment.
+Marketers can leverage their audience in a completely new way that is real, relevant, and in the moment.
 The level of exchange and interaction that church marketers can get from livestreams, gives creators unique moments in time with their audience.

 There is something awesome about that.

 With all of the benefits of livestreaming being used in digital marketing, there is one that often goes unnoticed and that is the value of creating livestream content that is ‘Evergreen’.

 Don’t have time to read everything right now?

 No problem!
 I cover this and more in my Ultimate (Unofficial) Guide to Livestreaming.

 Click the button below to get it instantly!

 Evergreen content is great for marketing your business or non-profit to your audience